 The stroller is what makes it a jogging system, but the car seat makes it a true travel system.
-The Graco SnugRide Click Connect 35 is a car seat that won’t disappoint.
+The Graco SnugRide Click Connect 35 is a best infant car seat that won’t disappoint.
 You could write a whole post about this great car seat and all its features.
 So let’s just do a quick breakdown of all the important specs:

 - Fits infants 4 to 35 pounds and up to 32 inches for a couple of years of good use.

 - Top rated for safety- meets or exceeds all US safety standards by utilizing EPS foam and side impact protection.

 - Car seat and base use latch system for safety and easy car installation.

 - Click Connect technology- an audible click lets you know when the car seat is safely placed into the base or the stroller.